bradvision/bradvision.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>Hello, I'm Bradley.
-Currently, I am a M.S. canadidate in Information Management
+Currently, I am a graduate of M.S. in Information Management
 and in C.A.S. in Data Science at Syracuse University School of Information Studies.
 This platform is intended to be where I can share some of my works, ideas, and a bit about myself.
 If you have any comments or questions regarding anything here